bdeneuter/mindstorms-plugin/README.md

 mindstorms {
-    // Your Java main class (the class with the method: public static void main(String ... args)) main = 'com.github.bdeneuter.mindstorms.samples.HelloWorld' }
+    // Your Java main class (the class with the method: public static void main(String ... args)) main = 'com.github.bdeneuter.mindstorms.samples.HelloWorld'

+    // Optional: The IP address from the EV3 brick.
+Default value is 10.0.1.1 ip = '10.0.1.1'

+    // Optional: the user for the EV3 brick.
+Default value is root user = 'root'

+    // Optional: the password for the user of the EV3 brick (Don't check in paswords in repositories!
+If you use a password, put it in the gradle.properties in your GRADLE_HOME and assign the variable to the password field.
+Default value is none password = ''

+    // Optional: the directory on the EV3 brick where the applications will be stored.
+Default is /home/lejos/programs home = '/home/lejos/programs'
+}

 ```